 🚫 Examples of unnecessary release versions, which you’re not allowed to use:

 UPC (Release Info)

 A UPC is required per release.
-You are welcome to use your own UPC if you have one already, but if you don't – you'll have to tick the box for "Don't have a UPC?" when editing the Release Info.
+You are welcome to use your own UPC if you have one already, but if you don't - you'll have to check "I don't have a code, please generate one for me" when editing the Release Info.

 Artists (Release Info)

 Add only the artists that are credited on all the tracks on the release.
-Exemples:
+Examples: